nicholas-leonard/dp/doc/data.md

 A [DataSource](#dp.DataSource) subclass wrapping the corpus derived from the `training-monolingual.tokenized/news.20??.en.shuffled.tokenized` data distributed for [WMT11](http://statmt.org/wmt11/translation-task.html).
 The preprocessing suggested by the [Google 1-Billion Words language modeling benchmark](https://code.google.com/p/1-billion-word-language-modeling-benchmark) was used to prepare the data.
 The task consists in predicting the next word given the `n` previous ones, where `n` is the context size (it can be set in the constructor).
 The data consists in approximately 30 million sentences of an average length of about 25 words.
 In, there are about 800 thousand (unique) words in the vocabulary, which makes it a very memory intensive problem.
 The DataSource inclues data for building hierarchical softmaxes to accelerate training.
+As usual the actual data is downloaded automatically when not found on disk.
+It is stored as a serialized `torch.Tensor` (see code for details).

 <a name="dp.Svhn"/>
 ## Svhn ##